michaelkolesidis/emoji-minesweeper/DOCS.md

 - Empty squares become a grinning face with smiling eyes if the game is won or a dizzy face if the game is lost
 - Different emoji for detonated mine (the mine the player clicked) and revealed mines (the rest of the mines)
-- Empty squares become a partying face emoji and time counter turns gold when the player has made a new best time
+- Empty squares become a partying face emoji and time counter turns gold when the player has made a new best time or a new moves recorded
-- Empty squares become a partying face emoji and moves turns gold when the player has made a new moves recorded
+- Header becomes yellow when the player has made a new best time or a new moves recorded
 - Wrongly flagged squares are marked with an X when the played loses
+- Header wave animation on win

 ### Stats